tagr/Google-Analytics-Event-Tracking/README.md

 </p>

 <p>I had to append event tracking to anchor elements unobtrusively, and customize attributes specified in the
 Google Analytics ET Guide.
-Unfortunately, the CMS at my work strips HTML5 data-* attributes, so I could only rely on CSS classnames.
+Unfortunately, the CMS at my work strips HTML5 <code>data-*</code> attributes, so I could only rely on CSS classnames.
 This solution uses classnames with appended data to customize reportable elements in Event Tracking.</p>